ryanmcdonough/ryanmcdonough-jekyll/_posts/2021-07-24-why-we-need-more-legal-apis.md

 "Don't worry we can run that for you, just upload the documents to this data room and we'll do the rest"

 And you're saved.
 The platform has managed to quickly turn around a job that would have taken 3 people the entire weekend to do.
-They then release change the uploader to deal with 100 documents at a time and they add in a feature to allow you to add a logo to the page.
+They then release a change which providers an uploader to deal with 100 documents at a time and they add in a feature to allow you to add a logo to the page.

 ## But then...